lbrou82/Springboard_Mini_Projects/README.md

 - calculating the same confidence interval lower limit as you did previously
 - testing the assumption that the variances of the two groups (insured vs. non-insured) were equal - something a bit harder to do using the frequentist method because of the nature of the sampling distribution for variance
 -calculating the p-value for the difference between the means of the two groups and compared with the result obtained using the previous frequentist approach

+**Bayesian Inference Mini Project:**
+File: inferential_statistics_3-Q.ipynb

+This mini project uses the same dataset as the previous two (Bootstrap and Frequentist).
+We look at modeling individual charges as a gamma distribution and using Bayesian inference.